Azure/ALZ-Bicep/infra-as-code/bicep/modules/vwanConnectivity/generateddocs/vwanConnectivity.bicep.md

-parLocation    | No       | Region in which the resource group was created. parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parAzFirewallIntelMode | No       | The Azure Firewall Threat Intelligence Mode.
-If not set, the default value is Alert. parVirtualHubEnabled | No       | Switch to enable/disable Virtual Hub deployment. parAzFirewallDnsProxyEnabled | No       | Switch to enable/disable Azure Firewall DNS Proxy. parAzFirewallDnsServers | No       | Array of custom DNS servers used by Azure Firewall parVirtualWanName | No       | Prefix Used for Virtual WAN. parVirtualWanHubName | No       | Prefix Used for Virtual WAN Hub. parVirtualWanHubs | No       | Array Used for multiple Virtual WAN Hubs deployment.
+parLocation    | No       | Region in which the resource group was created. parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parAzFirewallIntelMode | No       | The Azure Firewall Threat Intelligence Mode. parVirtualHubEnabled | No       | Switch to enable/disable Virtual Hub deployment. parAzFirewallDnsProxyEnabled | No       | Switch to enable/disable Azure Firewall DNS Proxy. parAzFirewallDnsServers | No       | Array of custom DNS servers used by Azure Firewall. parVirtualWanName | No       | Prefix Used for Virtual WAN. parVirtualWanHubName | No       | Prefix Used for Virtual WAN Hub. parVirtualWanHubs | No       | Array Used for multiple Virtual WAN Hubs deployment.
 Each object in the array represents an individual Virtual WAN Hub configuration.
 Add/remove additional objects in the array to meet the number of Virtual WAN Hubs required.  - `parVpnGatewayEnabled` - Switch to enable/disable VPN Gateway deployment on the respective Virtual WAN Hub. - `parExpressRouteGatewayEnabled` - Switch to enable/disable ExpressRoute Gateway deployment on the respective Virtual WAN Hub. - `parAzFirewallEnabled` - Switch to enable/disable Azure Firewall deployment on the respective Virtual WAN Hub. - `parVirtualHubAddressPrefix` - The IP address range in CIDR notation for the vWAN virtual Hub to use. - `parHubLocation` - The Virtual WAN Hub location. - `parHubRoutingPreference` - The Virtual WAN Hub routing preference.
 The allowed values are `ASN`, `VpnGateway`, `ExpressRoute`. - `parVirtualRouterAutoScaleConfiguration` - The Virtual WAN Hub capacity.
 The value should be between 2 to 50. - `parVirtualHubRoutingIntentDestinations` - The Virtual WAN Hub routing intent destinations, leave empty if not wanting to enable routing intent.
 The allowed values are `Internet`, `PrivateTraffic`.
-parVpnGatewayName | No       | Prefix Used for VPN Gateway. parExpressRouteGatewayName | No       | Prefix Used for ExpressRoute Gateway. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallAvailabilityZones | No       | Availability Zones to deploy the Azure Firewall across.
+parVpnGatewayName | No       | VPN Gateway Name. parExpressRouteGatewayName | No       | ExpressRoute Gateway Name. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallAvailabilityZones | No       | Availability Zones to deploy the Azure Firewall across.
 Region must support Availability Zones to use.
 If it does not then leave empty. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name.